HashNuke/elixir-users/docs/HOW-TO-ADD-PERSON.md

-# To add a person
+# How to add a person

 * Copy paste the below code, as another element of the `features` key, in the `elixir-users.geojson` file